denriquem/Boris_Bikes_JS/README.md

 So that I can control the distribution of bikes,
 I'd like docking stations to not accept more than their capacity.

+As a system maintainer,
+So that I can plan the distribution of bikes,
+I want a docking station to have a capacity of 20 bikes

 ```